You can find Fine Dining and great Places to Eat at The Rocks in Sydney

 All the great cuisines of the world can be found in Sydney.
 If you know what you want, searching on terms like Sydney Italian restaurants makes it easy, but even more so when you use the suburb your in making your search more local to where you are staying.
 If you like seafood at all, make it a must do while in Australia.

 It is a long established tradition in Australia to bring your own (B.Y.O) wine.
-Restaurants here are classified either as B.Y.O. or licensed.
+Restaurants here are usually classified either as B.Y.O. and/or licensed.

 You can purchase wines at hotel and pub bottle shops, or the liquor outlets in every suburb at very reasonable prices.
 Licensed restaurants normally have a select choice that you can enjoy, but at their prices.
 At the B.Y.O.’s, there is normally a corkage fee, but again, quite reasonable.

 Here are some suggestions for a great breakfast when in Sydney, with Good Food, Excellent Coffee and Atmosphere: Sydney Breakfast Places.